lynnfaraday/aresmush.com/tutorials/code/git.md

 ## Git from the Game

 You can actually execute selected `git` commands from within the game without needing to connect to the server shell.
 See `help git` in-game.
 This is handy if you're using GitHub to sync changes between a local PC and the server because you can push to GitHub from your PC and pull the code down from inside the game itself.

+You can't do commits or pushes from within the game (because they require some interaction with the shell), but you can do them from your server shell.
+If you want to do this, you should configure your GitHub email and username in the shell.

+    git config --global user.email "YOUR_EMAIL"
+    git config --global user.name "YOUR_NAME"

 <a name="upgrade"></a>